Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 How much Match must be provided?

-This depends on the size of your city/county and the Program Activity you are applying for.
-There is a minimum Match requirement based on population, which can be found at 10 TAC §53.30(a) for HRA and §53.40(a) for HBA.
-Match is not required for TBRA or CFDC.
-Match is also not a requirement if you are serving Persons with Disabilities under the Persons with Disabilities set-aside or victims of Disaster under the Disaster Relief set-aside.
+This depends on the size of your city/county and the program activity you are applying for.
+There is a minimum Match requirement based on population.
+Match is not required for TBRA or CFD.
+Match is also not a requirement if you are serving households under the Persons with Disabilities set-aside or the Disaster Relief set-aside.

 (Top)

-If you apply to become a Reservation System Participant, you are not obligated to serve a specific number of households, nor are you limited to a specific amount of funds other than the total of funds in the Reservation set-aside for your activity.
-You may enter up to five Reservations at any given time for each county within your service area for all activities other that TBRA.
-TBRA allows up to thirty Reservations at any given time.
-Once a Reservation is completed, and had moved into active status, you may place another Reservation.
+If you apply to become a Reservation System Participant (RSP), you are not obligated to serve a specific number of households, nor are you limited to a specific fund amount other than the total of funds in the reservation set-aside for your activity.
+You may enter up to four reservations at any given time for each county within your service area for all activities other than TBRA.
+TBRA allows up to 20 reservations at any given time.
+Once a reservation is completed, and has moved into active status, you may place another reservation.

 (Top)